Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ### 4.1 Our Approach

-As mentioned in 3.2, we categorized 30 attirbutes into 6 groups and individual explored different groups.
-We will show interesting results per individual group as shown below .
+As previously mentioned, we categorized 30 attirbutes into 6 groups and explored different groups to gain certain insights.
+We only analyzed the Portuguese student's dataset for reasons discussed above.
+We first sought to clean our dataset to better represent our results and then proceeded to analyze each of the 6 groups separately.

 ### 4.2 Data Cleaning

-We converted GPA - G3, G2, G1 to erasmus system described in the paper, since it was more clear to understand.
-The paper suggests that G3, G2, G1 corresponeds to following level in Portugal/France.
+We converted GPA - G3, G2, G1 to the Erasmus grading system described in the paper, since it was more clear to understand.
+The Erasmus methodology suggests that G3, G2, G1 corresponeds to following level in Portugal/France.

 -   16-20: excellent/very good
 -   14-15: good